simonbiennier/simonbiennier/README.md

-- 👋 Hi, I’m @lil-simeon
+- 👋 Hi, I’m @simon
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning fullstack development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a startup project
-- 📫 How to reach me ...
+- 📫 How to reach me: [biennier.eu](https://biennier.eu) or via dm

 <!---
-lil-simeon/lil-simeon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+sb/sb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->